AresMUSH/aresmush/game/plugins/chargen/help/admin.md

 The application review process goes as follows:

 * The player does `app/submit` to submit their character.
 This creates an approval job.
-* App staff reviews the character's background and abilities.
+* App staff does `app/review` to review the character's background and abilities.
 * App staff can either `app/approve` or `app/reject` the character.
 The approval job is automatically updated and either closed (if approved) or placed on hold (if rejected).
 * If rejected, the player makes the necessary revisions and then does `app/submit` again.
 The approval job is re-opened.

 There's a single approval job throughout the process, making it easier to keep track of the status and revisions, and to make it clear who's handling a character.

 `app <name>` - Reviews someone's application, showing any chargen errors or warnings.
+`app/review <name>` - Quick command to review app, background, profile and sheet all at once.
 `app/approve <name>`
 `app/reject <name>=<message>` - Unlocks them so they can make changes.